refinedev/refine/documentation/docs/api-reference/core/hooks/data/useApiUrl.md

 ## Usage

-The `useApiUrl` hook does not expect any parameter.
-It will run the `getApiUrl` method from the current resource's `dataProvider` and return the result.
+`useApiUrl` hook will invoke the `getApiUrl` method from the current resource's `dataProvider` and return the result.
 If no resource can be inferred, it will return default data provider's URL.

 ```tsx
 //highlight-next-line